 Navigate to the Gradebook tool with the Main Menu.
 This tool includes four main screens:

 Grades provides a table view of students (rows), activities (columns), and each student's score on each graded activity in the intersecting cells.
-You can:
+From this screen, you can:

 Mastery lets you review the class' objective mastery.
 Here, you see each objective that is linked to one or more course activity listed along with an indication of how well the class, as a whole, seems to be mastering it.